-However, ING has improved its funding structure in recent years thanks to its cash-rich subsidiaries in Belgium or Germany, and a decreasing loan portfolio in the Netherlands, strengthening its loan-to-deposit ratio (105% in December 2017).
+However, ING has improved its funding structure in recent years thanks to its cash-rich subsidiaries in Belgium or Germany, and a decreasing loan portfolio in the Netherlands, strengthening its loan-to-deposit ratio (105% at end-June 2018).
 Furthermore, ING has lengthened the maturity profile of its wholesale funding, thus reducing its refinancing risk (see exhibit 4).

-ING's long-term maturity profile has been extended ING's long-term debt maturity ladders in 2012 and 2017 (as % of total outstanding long-term debt)
+Exhibit 4 ING's long-term maturity profile has been extended ING's long-term debt maturity ladders in 2012 and 2017 (as % of total outstanding long-term debt)